Injured in a Kent Truck Accident? The Trucker’s Employer Could be Liable.

 Attorney Zach Herschensohn knows how to investigate trucking companies

-If you’ve been injured in a collision with a semi-truck or 18-wheeler, Kent truck accident attorney Zach Herschensohn can launch a comprehensive investigation into the trucker’s employer to see if they played a role in causing your crash.
+If you’ve been injured in a collision with a semi-truck or 18-wheeler, attorney Zach Herschensohn can launch a comprehensive investigation into the trucker’s employer to see if they played a role in causing your crash.
 The Herschensohn Law Firm, PLLC has secured millions in settlements and verdicts for injury victims throughout the Seattle metro area and isn’t afraid of taking on large trucking companies.
-Let an aggressive and experienced Kent truck accident lawyer get you maximum compensation.
+Let an aggressive and experienced Kent truck accident lawyer fight for maximum compensation.
 Contact us today for your free consultation.

 Our law firm can hold them accountable.
-Kent truck accident attorney Zach Herschensohn will go the extra mile to thoroughly investigate the trucking company and determine if they can be held legally responsible for your damages.
+Attorney Zach Herschensohn will go the extra mile to thoroughly investigate the trucking company and determine if they can be held legally responsible for your damages.
 No stone will be left unturned.

 How are trucking companies liable for accidents?